rafael-kolbe/k8-learning/README.md

     Excuse my grammar mistakes if you were to read this.

 ### Sources
-- Kubernetes for the Absolute Begginers - Hands-on: https://www.udemy.com/share/101to43@eQGLQ8woNvqMzI1jwzdOjklDoBOnhaW0vCX28lfawBUML7E3wvkiqj6r2nKldjgffw==/
+- Kubernetes for the Absolute Beginners - Hands-on: https://www.udemy.com/share/101to43@eQGLQ8woNvqMzI1jwzdOjklDoBOnhaW0vCX28lfawBUML7E3wvkiqj6r2nKldjgffw==/

 - Kubernetes Certified Application Developer (CKAD) with Tests: